 After Surgery for Sleep Apnea

 Some procedures for sleep apnea are done in the doctor's office.
 Others are done in a hospital or surgery center.
-If you have a hospital procedure, you may stay 1–2 nights.
+If you have a hospital procedure, you may stay 1 to 2 nights.
 Be sure to follow up with your doctor after your procedure.

 Whatever kind of surgery you have for snoring or apnea, keep in mind:

-You may have more than one blockage.
-So you may need more than one procedure.
+- You may have more than 1 blockage.
+So you may need more than 1 procedure.

-Air pressure adjustments.
-If you use CPAP after surgery, ask your doctor when to start using it.
+- Air pressure adjustments.
+If you use continuous positive airway pressure (CPAP) after surgery, ask your doctor when to start using it again after surgery.
 Keep your doctor informed about how well CPAP is working for you.
 If anything about it is uncomfortable, have it adjusted.